felixleopoldo/benchpress/README.md

 On some systems, you might also have to explicitly install squash-tools.
 This can be done using conda as

 `$ conda install -c conda-forge squash-tools`

 ## Usage

 To run the simulation setup in config.json type

 `$ snakemake roc --cores 20 --use-singularity`

+A roc curve defined by config.json is found in the file files/ROC.eps and can be viewed with e.g. evince as

+`$ evince files/ROC.eps`

 ## Contributing